nickmisasi/wt/README.md

 - Branch: `MM-123`
 - Worktree path: `~/workspace/worktrees/mattermost-plugin-ai-MM-123/`

+### Repository-Specific Setup

+Some repositories require additional setup after creating a worktree.
+The tool automatically handles this:

+**Mattermost Repository (`mattermost/mattermost`):**
+- After creating a worktree, automatically runs `make setup-go-work` from the `server/` directory
+- This ensures Go workspace files are properly configured for the new worktree
+- The command runs automatically when switching to a newly created worktree

 ### Directory Switching

 The tool uses a shell function wrapper that:
 1. Captures output from the `wt` binary
 2. Detects special `__WT_CD__:<path>` marker
 3. Executes `cd <path>` in your current shell
+4. Runs any post-setup commands if needed (via `__WT_CMD__` marker)
-4. Shows remaining output
+5. Shows remaining output

-This provides seamless directory switching without subshell limitations.
+This provides seamless directory switching without subshell limitations, and automatically handles repository-specific setup commands.

 ## Workflow Example